jellyfishsolutions/lynx-admin-ui/README.md

 Indicates that the field is a color.
 It uses the standard input with type color.

 #### `AdminType.Media`
-Indicate that the field is a media.
-Currently, only images are supported The image is uploaded and saved as a `MediaEntity` of the Lynx framework, inside the root directory.
+Indicate that the field is a media (that needs to be uploaded).
+The media is uploaded and saved as a `MediaEntity` of the Lynx framework, inside the root directory.
 Example:
 ```
     @ManyToOne(type => MediaEntity, { eager: true })